 Numerous travel blogs still maintain list directories of other travel blogs.
 This can be a valuable source although not as valuable as it used to be (as new travel blogs tend to not include blogrolls or link directories).
 Travel blog conferences – and their related social media and or lists of attendees (if they maintain this).
 Some of these accounts maintain separate lists of attendees in their social media accounts.

 Tapping these sources is just like mining for gold (of which I’ve done for years) – you hit one source as hard as you can until it is tapped out – like gold mining in rivers, if there are floods, the next season there will be a good chance of additional gold that has been replenished.
 Revisiting these existing sources continuously produces travel blogs not yet in our directory.

 Other Large Travel Blog Directories

-I am aware of several other large travel blog directories (1000 or more listings minimum), these are:
+We used to list a number of other travel blog directories here.
+They are all offline!
+I am aware of one other large travel blog directory (1000 or more listings minimum):